 All commands mentioned in this guide are part of GNU coreutils, so you don't have to install them.
 These commands comes pre-installed by default.

-Method 1 – create files of a certain size using “truncate” command
+1. Create files of a certain size using truncate command

-To create a specific size file, for example 5 MB, run:
+To create a specific size file, for example 5 MB, using

-Method 2 – create files of a certain size using “fallocate” command
+2. Create files of a particular size using fallocate command

 Now let us create a file of size 5MB using command: